stripe/stripe-node/README.md

 # Stripe node.js bindings

-## PLEASE NOTE
+## Version 2 Update Notice

-This repo has just been transferred to Stripe (**[more info here](https://github.com/stripe/stripe-node/wiki/Version-2)**).
+This repo has just been transferred to Stripe.
+Alongside this transfer, Stripe has released version 2.0.0 of the bindings. **[Read about Version 2 here](https://github.com/stripe/stripe-node/wiki/Version-2)**.
 We'll be going through the backlogged issues in the next few days.

 ## Installation